radfordalex/langgraph-research-assistant/README.md

 ## Evolution

-This prototype led to an upgraded production version: [agentic-ai-weekly](https://github.com/radfordalex/agentic-ai-weekly), which adds semantic chunking, multi-pass search, a quality retry loop, and LinkedIn draft generation.
+This prototype led to an upgraded production version: [agentic-ai-weekly](https://github.com/radfordalex/agentic-ai-weekly), which adds semantic chunking, multi-pass search, and a quality retry loop.

 ## Tech Stack